 It is in Shenzhen, china where Ibis frames are sourced and engineered.
-On the other hand, Taiwan is responsible for manufacture of accessories.
+On the other hand, Taiwan is responsible for the manufacture of accessories.
 Since they rely on carbon elements, the enormous use of steel, aluminum and titanium has been on the decrease.

 Ibis Cycles – From 1981

 Back in 1981, the first Ibis bike was created in a dilapidated workshop owned by Scot Nichol.
 He was experimenting with some frames when an idea struck his mind.
 Someone was passing by and recognized his magnificent bike.
 This small gesture instantly gave him a big business idea.
 Initially, he would do all the work on his own.

 With time, he employed staff who helped him move from making mountain bikes to other models.
 His philosophy was to create bikes that everyone would enjoy riding.

 Early in 2000, an undisclosed investment company bought the company from Nichol.

 Unfortunately, it went under in less than 2 years.
 They had approached Nichol with an offer to make Ibis bikes stand on its feet again.
 After this unsuccessful move, he needed a creative partner to help him in pursuing his dreams.

 Luckily, Hans Heim was there to save the day.
 This turned out to be the best partnership Nichol could have ever asked for.
 It got back on its feet and relied on ardent Ibis riders to keep it going.